eye-on-ohio/Twitter_Text_Analysis/README.md

 You can adapt this code for your own use with a share-share alike license.
 (In other words, please use it, but please cite us.)

 For the background of how we coded this, please see ["Text Mining with R"](https://www.tidytextmining.com)

+Please remember to cite us if you use this!